msanvarov/php-security/README.md

 ## ⛔ Errors

-Once you have developed a web application that ready to go into production. **The most important thing you must do is disable the display of errors, because hackers might get valuable information from debug errors.**
+Once you have developed a web application that ready to go into production. **The most important thing you must do is disable the display of errors because hackers might get valuable information from debug errors.**

 ### 🔥 Problem: Stealing Information from Code Errors in Production

-Fatal errors provide information about problems with code that can hold keys to sensitive information like the database names, passwords, usernames, etc.
+Fatal errors provide information about problems with code that can hold keys to sensitive information like database names, passwords, usernames, etc.

-Therefore when goiing live, make sure to turn PHP errors off.
+Therefore when going live, make sure to turn PHP errors off.

 ### 🧯 Fix: Create Loggers and Modify PHP Settings